hackprinceton/static-f17/README.md

 # static

-Static homepage content for HackPrinceton Spring 2017.
+Static homepage content for HackPrinceton.
 GitHub Pages is configured to deploy this site out of the `master` branch.

 ## Setup